magic-sph/magic/doc/sphinx/outputFiles/outCoeffFiles.rst

 .. note:: This file is **only** written when :ref:`l_cmb_field=.true. <varl_cmb_field>`

-This file contains time series of spherical harmonic coefficients for the poloidal potential of the magnetic field at the outer boundary (CMB) upto a degree given by :ref:`l_max_cmb <varl_max_cmb>`.
+This file contains time series of spherical harmonic coefficients for the poloidal potential of the magnetic field at the outer boundary (CMB) up to a spherical harmonic degree given by :ref:`l_max_cmb <varl_max_cmb>`.
+The detailed calculations are done in the subroutine :f:subr:`write_Bcmb
+<out_coeff/write_bcmb()>`.
 The contents of the file look as follows:

  * **Header** The file header consists of the information: :ref:`l_max_cmb <varl_max_cmb>`, :ref:`minc <varMinc>` and the number of data points - ``n_data``.
  * **Data** Each chunk of data after the header has the same pattern of ``time`` followed by a list of real and imaginary values of coefficients.